Typewriters!

 Silent-Super in Alpine Blue with a blue-green ribbon

-Royal KMM, came with the above, both hefty fellows, recently restored, and now the daily typer
+• Royal KMM, came with the above, both hefty fellows, recently restored, and now a daily typer

 Royal 'P' belonging to Red Sox Hall of Famer, Bobbie Doerr, a stunning eBay find, repaired twice by Tom Furrier

-'P' with Vogue typeface and woodgrain finish, with quite a story, yet to be written
+'P' with Vogue typeface and woodgrain finish, with quite a story, yet to be written.
+Use for typewriter events.

-'P' found this summer in a barn in Vermont, for giving away; perfect decals and finish but needs a clean
+'P' found in a summer barn in Vermont, for typewriter events; perfect decals and types like a dream; repaired at Cambridge Typewriter

 Royal 'O', just a shiny black one, that I simply love the shape of, from Brimfield Fair